 Book a guided tour to see the auction.
 The tour takes about 2 hours and gives you a glips into the fast-paced world of Japanese Seafood Industry and the life of the market.

-Opening Times: The wholesale market is open from 5:00 am to 17:00 pm.
+To get there, take the subway to Shijo-Mae Station, Yurikamome Line.
+The wholesale market is open from 5:00 am to 17:00 pm.
 Some restaurants only open from 7:00 am.
 The market is closed on Sundays and some public holidays.

 Accommodation in Tokyo

 Apart from love and capsule hotels, there are plenty of great accommodation options in the heart of Tokyo.
 If you want to enjoy proximity to most of the city's main attraction, finding a hotel in Shibuya or Shinjuku might be a great choice.
 Alternatively, you can enjoy the quiet quarters of Chiyoda or immerse yourself in a more luxury option in Ginza.
 Whether you are a budget, midrange or luxury traveller, we curated our favourite accommodation in Tokyo to make sure you are comfortable and enjoy your stay.

 Did you make a list of all the things you want to do in Tokyo?
 What did you pick from the article?
 Or maybe we missed a really cool activity you want to add?
 Let us know in the comments section below!